k0sproject/k0smotron/docs/capi-aws.md

 metadata:
   name: k0s-aws-test
   namespace: default
+  annotations:
+    cluster.x-k8s.io/managed-by: k0smotron # This marks the base infra to be self managed.
+The value of the annotation is irrelevant, as long as there is a value.
 spec:
   region: eu-central-1
   sshKeyName: jhennig-key
   network:
     vpc:
       id: vpc-12345678901234567 # default VPCs ID
+    subnets:
+      - id: subnet-099730c9ea2e42134
+        availabilityZone: eu-central-1a
 ---
 apiVersion: cluster.x-k8s.io/v1beta1
 kind: Machine